0xDEADBEEF-ASAP/ASAP-CNC/README.md

 ![](https://raw.githubusercontent.com/0xDEADBEEF-ARM/ASAP-CNC/main/RSENS.png)
 [1]

  For 1.5A rated stepper motor the 0.22 R should be used.
+For more info check link [2].

 ## CLOCK
  For best performance feed TMC5160 driver with common clock source up to 18 MHz (16MHz optimal).